 Depression can affect anyone — it does not discriminate between genders, as both men and women can experience this condition.
 However, statistics show that depression is more common among females.
-The Mayo Clinic says that women are twice as likely to be diagnosed with depression than men.1
+The U.S. Centers for Disease Control and Prevention says that women are twice as likely to be diagnosed with depression than men.1

 Why Are Women More Prone to Depression Than Men?

-"We have known about sex differences for years when it comes to depression, and they are absolutely essential to understanding the illness," Goldstein said.3
+"We have known about sex differences for years when it comes to depression, and they are absolutely essential to understanding the illness," Goldstein says.3

 Differentiating the Symptoms of Depression in Men Versus Women